-On Valentine’s Day, rather than concentrating on hearts, flowers, chocolate candy, and Hollywood “love,” it might serve us better to look at the lives of a Biblical couple who were themselves, no doubt, very much in love.
+On Valentine’s Day, rather than concentrating on hearts, flowers, and chocolate, it might serve us better to look at the lives of a biblical couple who were themselves, no doubt, very much in love.
 In so doing we can gain some insight into what married love is all about and what it can do.

-Although the exact time is debated, it is likely that sometime during the stay in Corinth they risked their lives for Paul, for he later wrote: “Greet Priscilla and Aquila my helpers in Christ Jesus: Who have for my life laid down their own necks: unto whom not only I give thanks, but also all the churches of the Gentiles” (Romans 16:3,4).
+Although the exact time is debated, it’s likely that sometime during their stay in Corinth they risked their lives for Paul, for he later wrote, “Greet Priscilla and Aquila my helpers in Christ Jesus: Who have for my life laid down their own necks: unto whom not only I give thanks, but also all the churches of the Gentiles” (Romans 16:3-4).

 When the local Jews threatened them, they traveled to Ephesus with Paul.
-Here they helped the dynamic Apollos to a fuller faith (see our text) and held church meetings in their home (I Corinthians 16:19).
-After further travels (Romans 16:3), they returned to Ephesus (II Timothy 4:19).
+Here they helped the dynamic Apollos to a fuller faith (today’s text) and held church meetings in their home (1 Corinthians 16:19).
+After further travels (Romans 16:3), they returned to Ephesus (2 Timothy 4:19).